26 Different Types of Wasps in Michigan

 The Hump-backed Beewolf has a distinctive hump-backed appearance and a large stinger.
 This wasp builds subterranean nests and uses them to hunt for prey.

 It mainly hunts honeybees, bumblebees, and other social insects, which it paralyzes with its sting and then drags back to its nest.
-Once inside the nest, the paralyzed prey is used as food for the larvae.
+Once inside the nest, the paralyzed prey is food for the larvae.

 However, they are also known to feed on carrion and nectar when their preferred prey is scarce.